Dogbane: History of the term

 The earliest reference to such names in common English usage was in the 16th century, in which they were applied to various plants in the Apocynaceae, in particular Apocynum.
 Some plants in the Asclepiadoideae, now a subfamily of the Apocynaceae, but until recently regarded as the separate family Asclepiadaceae, were also called dogbane even before the two families were united.
 It is not clear how much earlier the name had been in use in the English language, which originated about 1000 years earlier in mediaeval times.
 However, centuries before the appearance of the English language, Pedanius Dioscorides, in his De Materia Medica, had already described members of the Apocynaceae, such as Apocynum and Cynanchum by names equivalent to "dogbane"; Apocynum literally means "dog killer" or "dog remover", and "Cynanchum" means "dog strangler".
 In modern times some species of Nerium, Periploca and Trachelospermum, also in the Apocynaceae, are called dogbane or variants such as "climbing dogbane".

 Modern significance of the term "dogbane family"

-Some modern sources restrict "dogbane" in its strict sense to the genus Apocynum, but it is doubtful that any such narrow definition could be justified even if it were enforceable.
-More widely, when authors refer to the "dogbane family" without qualification, they almost always mean Apocynaceae.
+Some modern sources note "dogbane" as strictly being the species known as 'Indian hemp', Apocynum, though it is doubtful that such a narrow definition could be justified, even if it were enforceable.
+Still others consider Asclepias (milkweeds) to be the "true" dogbanes; however, when the majority of authors, horticulturists or gardeners refer to the "dogbanes", they are generally always referencing the entire Apocynaceae family, as a whole.